 - Low-fat and fat-free dairy foods – such as milk, cheese and yogurt – as part of healthy eating styles have been linked to health benefits, such as reduced risk of cardiovascular disease and Type 2 diabetes.
 In addition, dairy foods have been linked to improved bone health in children and adolescents.

 - Dairy foods provide key nutrients that can be hard to replace with other foods in a healthy diet.
-With nine essential nutrients – including calcium, phosphorus, vitamin A, vitamin D, riboflavin, vitamin B-12, pantothenic acid, niacin and high-quality protein – dairy delivers a nutrient-dense bang for your buck.
+With 13 essential nutrients – including calcium, phosphorus, vitamin A, vitamin D, riboflavin, vitamin B-12, pantothenic acid, niacin and high-quality protein – dairy delivers a nutrient-dense bang for your buck.

 - Dairy delivers three of the four nutrients of public health concern (nutrients adults and children most often fall short on): vitamin D, calcium and potassium.
 When underconsumed, they are linked to adverse health outcomes.

 Trendy diets – like veganism, paleo, ketogenic and Whole 30® – focus on eliminating foods and food groups; yet each food and food group has a unique set of nutrients important for overall health.
 For individuals who ditch dairy and other animal foods, they could also be ditching essential nutrition.
 Keep in mind that:

 - High-quality proteins from animal food sources are complete, meaning they provide all of the essential amino acids.
 Other protein sources, such as fruits, vegetables, grains, nuts and seeds, may lack one or more essential amino acids.
 Protein complementation is needed for our vegetarian clients.

 - Dairy foods are an important source of vitamin B12 – a nutrient primarily found in animal products.